 When will I receive my tickets?

-Due to the volume of orders received during the advanced sales period (May 23 – July 31, 2012), tickets will not be mailed until mid-August.
+Due to the volume of orders received during the Friends presale (May 22 – June 13, 2014), tickets will not be mailed until July.
 All other tickets ordered over the phone are generally mailed within 24 hours of the order.

 I can’t go to the show.
 Can I get a refund or exchange?